-V. Implementing and Sustaining the New Agenda
+VI.
+Implementing and Sustaining the New Agenda

-Building a master set of extended specimens that represent the wealth of biodiversity held in U.S. collections will require a monumental effort, comparable to building a new telescope for planetary exploration.
+Building a comprehensive network of extended specimen data that integrates the wealth of biodiversity held in U.S. collections and associated data repositories will require a monumental effort, comparable to building a new telescope for planetary exploration.
 However, the lack of physical infrastructure on the scale of a telescope makes the magnitude of the effort required to build and sustain such a resource harder to comprehend.
 A major challenge to the implementation of the new agenda and maintenance of the resulting information network will be to convey the unity of the resource and the scope of the effort required to build and maintain such a resource.

-Initially building the infrastructure needed for the extended specimen network might be accomplished through established grant programs.
-Episodic funding for particular digitization or data augmentation projects would also be effective for filling knowledge gaps, improving data and for development of new educational initiatives.
-However, sustaining the extended specimen network requires a coordinating center funded over a much longer time horizon than currently supported by any existing grant program.
+Initially building the core infrastructure needed for the ESN might be accomplished through established grant programs.
+Episodic funding for particular digitization or data augmentation projects would also be effective for filling research needs and knowledge gaps, for improving data and for development of new educational initiatives.
+However, sustaining the ESN requires a central organizing unit funded over a much longer time horizon than currently supported by any existing grant program.
 Building upon the current model of the digitization hub (iDigBio) established in the ADBC program, a securely funded coordinating center could maintain the data network and partner with collections institutions and professional societies to support the stakeholder community to share techniques, resources, strategies for outreach and demonstrating the value of collections.
-We assert that the creation of a platform as ubiquitous and indispensable as the GenBank database, with a similar open-ended funding, is required for the extended specimen network to reach its full potential.
-Indeed, Genbank's data would be integrated within the larger framework of the proposed extended specimen database, thus further enhancing Genbank's utility as well.
-Although we recognize the investment required is large, the future of the planet's biodiversity may well rely on the knowledge we can gain from the mobilization and integration of these data.
+We suggest that the creation of a distributed platform as ubiquitous and indispensable as the NCBI-managed GenBank database, with similar open-ended funding, is required for the ESN to reach its full potential.
+Indeed, through more extensive data integration mechanisms, Genbank data would be integrated within the larger framework of the proposed ESN, thus enhancing the utility of these genetic data by virtue of the links to phenotype and environment.
+Similarly, data from other new and ambitious efforts such as the Earth BioGenome Project that aims to sequence, catalog, and characterize the genomes of all of earth's eukaryotic biodiversity over a period of 10 years (Lewin, 2018) and isotopic data from IsoBank would be accessible through the ESN, as would specimen data from new, comprehensive collecting initiatives such as the NEON Biorepository.

-Although securing the long-term funding base for the extended specimen network will take some time to develop, there are steps we can take now to set the process in motion, including the following:
+Although securing the long-term funding base for the ESN will take some time to develop, there are steps we can take now to set the process in motion, including the following: